mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 After accepting the terms, we can go back to the PowerShell and to create a new project (Option 3), give a name to the project, and I am calling my project `finance-bigq-demo-2025-mgs`.
-If there is a problem, For instance, a non-compatible project ID name, you can run to create the project.
+If there is a problem, for instance, a non-compatible project ID name, you can run `gcloud projects create finance-bigq-demo-2025-mgs` to create the project.

 ### 2.3) Authentication and Enabling Big Data Services